Liquor Licenses for Stores & Restaurants

 The Liquor Control Commission

-In Connecticut the Department of Consumer Protection liquor control division regulates the sale of liquor, the licensing of establishments that sell liquor, and the enforcement of liquor laws.
-The division regulates all persons and firms involved in the distribution, sale, and dispensing of alcoholic liquor in order to prevent the sale to minors and intoxicated persons, to guarantee product integrity and ensure that licensed premises are safe and sanitary.
+In Connecticut, the Department of Consumer Protection liquor control division regulates the sale of liquor, the licensing of places that sell liquor, and the enforcement of liquor laws.
+The division regulates all persons and firms involved in the distribution, sale, and dispensing of alcoholic liquor.
+This helps to prevent the sale to minors and intoxicated persons, to guarantee product integrity, and ensure that licensed premises are safe and sanitary.

 - package stores